 How many years of work experience do I need?

-Where Chemical Plant and System Operators Are Employed
+Where do Chemical Plant and System Operators Work?

-Those interested in being a Chemical Plant or System Operator may also be interested in:
+Those thinking about becoming a Chemical Plant or System Operator might also be interested in the following careers:

 - Nuclear Monitoring Technicians